devanup/devanup/README.md

 🚀 **Projects**: Working on innovative web applications and AI solutions (some projects are in progress and will be shared soon)
 -->

 Hi!
-I'm Anup, a Full-Stack developer based in New York.
-I specialize in building high-quality web applications and have a strong foundation in both front-end and back-end development
+I'm Anup, an aspiring Software Engieer based in New York.
+I specialize in building high-quality web applications and have a strong foundation in both front-end and back-end development.

 <!-- ## 🌐 Socials: -->